laxmipandey47/laxmipandey47/README.md

 - 👋 Hi, I’m @laxmipandey47
 - 👀 I’m interested in C++, python languages.
-- 🌱 I’m currently learning Web developement.
+- 🌱 I’m currently enhancing my skills in Web developement.
 - 💞️ I’m looking to collaborate on open source contribution.
-- 📫 Reach me at linkedin - https://www.linkedin.com/in/laxmi-pandey04/
+- 📫 Reach me at linkedin - https://www.linkedin.com/in/laxmipandey47/

 <!---
 laxmipandey47/laxmipandey47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.